cdapio/cdap/cdap-docs/reference-manual/source/cli-api.rst

    ``load preferences spark <local-file-path> <content-type> <app-id.spark-id>``,"Sets preferences of a Spark program from a local config file (supported formats = JSON)."
    ``load preferences worker <local-file-path> <content-type> <app-id.worker-id>``,"Sets preferences of a worker from a local config file (supported formats = JSON)."
    ``load preferences workflow <local-file-path> <content-type> <app-id.workflow-id>``,"Sets preferences of a workflow from a local config file (supported formats = JSON)."
+   ``restart app <app-id> programs [of type <program-types>]``,"Command to restart one or more programs of an application.
+By default, restart all flows, services, and workers.
+A comma separated list of program types can be specified, which will start all programs of those types.
+For example, specifying ""flow,workflow"" will restart all flows and workflows in the application."
    ``resume schedule <app-id.schedule-id>``,"Resumes a schedule" ``set flow runtimeargs <app-id.flow-id> <runtime-args>``,"Sets the runtime arguments of a flow. <runtime-args> is specified in the format ""key1=a key2=b""."
    ``set flowlet instances <app-id.flow-id.flowlet-id> <num-instances>``,"Sets the instances of a flowlet."